 The data on economic opportunity showcases that before COVID-19, communities of color were disproportionately suffering from structural barriers that impeded their ability to thrive.
 Black, Latinx, and AIAN (American Indian, Indigenous, American Native) Californians disproportionately had lower wages and lived in poverty.
 The findings in RACE COUNTS’ COVID-19 Vulnerability & Recovery Index report showcases the depth and breadth of these economic inequities.

-Families of color are at a significant disadvantage compared to White families, who have accumulated wealth over generations due to racial discrimination in employment, housing discrimination and government services.
+Families of color are at a significant disadvantage compared to White families, who have accumulated wealth over generations due to racial discrimination in employment, housing discrimination, and government services.
 The pandemic exacerbated those economic inequities and brought the issue to the forefront of public attention as millions of low-income Californians of color have struggled to make ends meet, secure stable shelter, obtain quality food, and pay for technology to participate in distanced K-12 learning.

 Different industries have largely failed to meet the needs of diverse racial groups in spite of legal advancements to provide de jure equal opportunity for all workers.